Drinkopi53/EscrowEagle/README.md

-# Local Smart Contract Interaction Environment
+# Trust-Chain Bonus: Local Simulation Environment

-## Project Description
+## Project Overview

-This project provides a local simulation environment for interacting with an Ethereum smart contract using a Python script.
-It utilizes Hardhat for setting up and running a local Ethereum node and `web3.py` for the Python-based interaction with the deployed smart contract.
+This project establishes a local simulation environment for a transparent and automated bonus system, leveraging Ethereum smart contracts on a local blockchain.
+It is designed to validate the end-to-end workflow and business logic using dummy data, without requiring external services or public blockchain interaction.
+The simulation utilizes Hardhat for the local Ethereum node and smart contract management, and a Python script with `web3.py` for interacting with the deployed contracts based on simulated events.

-The primary components are:
-- A simple `BonusEscrow.sol` smart contract.
-- A Hardhat environment for compiling, deploying, and testing the contract.
+## Key Features

+### Implemented Features

+*   **Local Smart Contract (`BonusEscrow.sol`):** Core logic for locking and paying bonuses, deployed on a local Hardhat Network.
+Basic functionalities like `constructor` and `deposit` are implemented.
+*   **Hardhat Deployment Script:** Automates the deployment of `BonusEscrow.sol` to the local Hardhat Network and records the deployed contract address.
-- A Python script (`python_workspace/src/main.py`) that connects to the local Hardhat node, reads the deployed contract's address, and interacts with its functions.
+*   **Python Mock Oracle Script (`python_workspace/src/main.py`):** Connects to the local Hardhat node, reads the deployed contract address, and demonstrates basic interaction by reading public contract data (e.g., `owner`).
+This script is designed to simulate external event triggers.
+*   **`dummy-events.json`:** A JSON file serving as the source for simulated external events, allowing manual input of performance triggers.

+### Planned Features

+*   **Web Dashboard (Frontend):** A simple Next.js (React) interface using Ethers.js to monitor smart contract state (e.g., escrow balance) and facilitate user interaction with the local blockchain.
+*   **Comprehensive Mock Oracle Logic:** Further development of the Python script to read specific events from `dummy-events.json` and trigger `releaseBonus()` functions on the smart contract based on these events.

+## Project Status & Recent Milestones

+The `spesifikasi-produk.md` (Local Simulation Version) has been successfully validated, providing a clear product vision and requirements.
+The foundational elements of the local simulation project are fully initialized, including the monorepo structure, Next.js application setup, Hardhat project, Python oracle script framework, and initial dummy data files.
+Significant progress has been made in establishing basic communication between the Solidity smart contract on Hardhat Network and the Python script using `web3.py`, with core contract functions implemented and deployment/interaction scripts in place.

 ## Prerequisites

-- **Node.js:** A recent LTS version (e.g., 18.x or 20.x).
-You can download it from [nodejs.org](https://nodejs.org/).
+*   **Node.js:** A recent LTS version (e.g., 18.x or 20.x).
+Download from [nodejs.org](https://nodejs.org/).
-- **Python:** A recent version (e.g., 3.9 or newer).
-You can download it from [python.org](https://www.python.org/).
+*   **Python:** A recent version (e.g., 3.9 or newer).
+Download from [python.org](https://www.python.org/).
-- **pip:** Python package installer (usually comes with Python).
+*   **pip:** Python package installer (usually comes with Python).

 ## Setup & Installation